 Professor Chris Whitty, Chief Medical Officer and NIHR Co-Lead

-On behalf of the Department of Health and Social Care, the NIHR is playing a critical role in terms of prioritising, funding and delivering urgent public health research into COVID-19.
+On behalf of the Department of Health and Social Care, the NIHR is playing a critical role in terms of funding, enabling and delivering research into COVID-19.

 Our primary focus has been on urgent public health research

 - research that needs to take place during the emergency phase of the pandemic and that will deliver an impact within 12 months.
 Our goal is to gather the necessary clinical and epidemiological evidence that will inform national policy and enable new diagnostics, treatments and vaccines to be developed and tested.
 We are working in collaboration with the devolved administrations and organisations including Public Health England, UK Research and Innovation, the Health Research Authority, the Medicines and Healthcare products Regulatory Agency, and NHS England and Improvement.